Commentary: Tesla and all these Chinese EV makers are onto something worth hundreds of billions

 Investors certainly think Tesla and these new Chinese EV companies pioneering this new model of the car of the future are it.
 They think there is growing industry convergence in the EV sector that will one day become the dominant vehicle type on our roads.

-And it’s an opinion not from that of retail investors like you and I. It’s a viewpoint shared by your pension funds and the world’s most sophisticated institutional investors — Warren Buffet included.
+And it’s an opinion not from that of retail investors like you and I. It’s a viewpoint shared by your pension funds and the world’s most sophisticated institutional investors — Warren Buffett included.

 Howard Yu is the LEGO Professor of Management and Innovation at IMD Business School in Switzerland and Singapore.
 This article is co-authored with Angelo Boutalikakis, a researcher at the Center Of Future Readiness at IMD.